0xAX/linux-insides/Timers/timers-1.md

 #endif
 ```

 The `jiffies` clock source uses the `NSEC_PER_JIFFY` multiplier conversion to specify the nanosecond over cycle ratio.
 Note that values of the  `JIFFIES_SHIFT` and `NSEC_PER_JIFFY` depend on `HZ` value.
 The `HZ` represents the frequency of the system timer.
 This macro defined in the [include/asm-generic/param.h](https://github.com/torvalds/linux/blob/master/include/asm-generic/param.h) and depends on the `CONFIG_HZ` kernel configuration option.
-The value of `HZ` differs for each supported architecture, but for `x86` it defined like:
+The value of `HZ` differs for each supported architecture, but for `x86` it's defined like:

 ```C
 #define HZ		CONFIG_HZ
 ```

-Where `CONFIG_HZ` can be on of following values:
+Where `CONFIG_HZ` can be one of the following values:

 ![HZ](http://s9.postimg.org/xy85r3jrj/image.png)